 The CARES Act, among other coronavirus relief efforts, has instituted a provision allowing people to deduct $300 for charitable contributions.
 If you are married and filing jointly, your deduction is still limited to $300.

 So what is it when you’re married filing jointly? $300 or $600?
-The IRS released the Form 1040 draft instructions last week.
-Now we have the definitive answer on page 29 (bold added by me):
+We have the definitive answer on page 29 of the IRS Form 1040 Instructions (bold added by me):

 That resolves it.
-The above-the-line deduction is capped at $300 per tax return whether you’re single or married.
+The above-the-line deduction for 2020 is capped at $300 per tax return whether you’re single or married filing jointly.
+It’s capped at $150 each if you’re married filing separately.

 Say No To Management Fees